 We all know a manager who is behaving in a very arrogant way, not giving any recognition to the workers just because he/she is the manager.
 In an organisation, everyone fits in the bigger picture.
 For example, if your company manufactures fridges, the role of the line worker is as important as the work of the salesperson or the dispatcher.
 For your company to work like a well-oiled machine, you must recognise that all of the workers are equally important.

 Micromanaging everything sends a clear message that you do not fully trust the people in your team.
 There is nothing more annoying and discouraging for a worker to be second-guessed the entire time.
-This can result in frustration and lack of motivation.
-You might find it hard to let go of the control, but micromanagement is damaging for the team.
+This can result in frustration and lack of motivational drivers.
+You might find it hard to let go of the control, but micromanagement is damaging for a team.
 A recent survey found that 69% of the people who were micromanaged considered leaving their job!

 Micromanaging in acceptable when you have a new team member who is still learning how to do the job.
 However, when it comes to the people you have worked with for years, you need to step back and let them do what they know best.